MATH-1100-WBP02

 - Reading from the textbook: Section 8.4 (pages 549–555).

-- Exercises due on November 18 Thursday (submit these here on Canvas):
+- Exercises due on November 22 Friday (submit these on Canvas):

 Fill in the blanks with mathematical expressions: